angel-cho/mdef/docs/seminars/03-Agri Bio Zero.md

 I believe this research is useful for the future because it looks at a wholistic (non-reductionist) way of approaching disease and social behaviors.
 Through food, it builds a connection that is tangible for most of us who may not understand what is going on inside our bodies, but suffer the effects of malnutrition.
 In order to get to the root of these issues, I believe we need to look at our bodies, minds, and environments holistically, and understand the chain of connections that come along with it.
 This is in contrast to the field of Western medicine, where issues in the body are studied and treated in isolation.
 I believe this wholistic and relational approach is applicable in any field of study: design, biology, technology ecology, agriculture, or sociology, as we are moving towards an understanding that everything is interconnected and impacts everything else.
 For example, in design we can look at industrial production and climate crisis.
 I thought this article was an interesting and important study in a step towards a more connected understanding of our bodies, minds, environments and behaviors.

 ## iGEM Experiment

+Using bacteria in our gut that

+[UPLOADING, PLEASE COME BACK LATER!]